 You might miss some spots so make sure you go through the entire image with your card.

-If you think and believe you have transferred the whole image, carefully lift up the paper and appreciate your DIY project!
+If you think and believe you have transferred the whole image, carefully lift the paper, and appreciate your DIY project!

 Coat the wood with a clear matte spray.